Tony Duba

-Tony Duba is a South African politician who has served as a Member of the Eastern Cape Provincial Legislature since May 2014.
+Tony Duba is a South African politician who is serving as a Member of the Eastern Cape Provincial Legislature since May 2014.
 He was named deputy chair of committees in May 2019.
 Duba is a member of the African National Congress.

 Political career

 Duba was elected to the Eastern Cape Provincial Legislature in May 2014.
 He was sworn in as a member on 21 May.
 During his first term, he sat on the committees on social development, oversight, and finance and provincial expenditure.

 Following his re-election in May 2019, he was named deputy chair of committees.
 On 3 June, he received his committee assignments.
 Duba now sits on the committees on economic development, environmental affairs & tourism and education.
 He is also chair of the law review committee.